Maker of candy hearts and Necco Wafers is up for grabs

 BOSTON (AP) - The 171-year-old candy maker known for its chalky Necco Wafers and those little inscribed hearts that are everywhere on Valentine's Day was up for grabs in bankruptcy court Wednesday.

-A judge began hearing presentations by four suitors looking to acquire the New England Confectionery Co., or Necco.
+A judge was deciding between two suitors looking to acquire the New England Confectionery Co., or Necco.

 A deal would most likely ensure a future, at least in the short term, for some of the nation's most familiar candies.